Helping children and adults to cope with difficult events

-Volunteer or support in any way can have a very empowering effect.
-The work could, or could not, be related to the event.
+Volunteering or supporting in any way you can have an empowering effect.
+The work may or may not, be related to the event.

-Join or create a group with a clear task will help focus effort and sense of community.
-Anything is better than nothing, taking food or clothes to shelters, raise money or help with other tasks.
-All will contribute to getting a sense of focus and purpose.
+Joining or creating a group with a clear task will help focus effort and create a sense of community.
+Anything is better than nothing.
+Taking food or clothes to shelters, raising money, coaching kids to deal with their emotions or helping with other tasks.
+All will contribute to a sense of focus and purpose.

 4- Get moving

-If exercising alone, focus on attention on how your body is responding to the exercise.
-Keep your eyes focused in narrow areas (one tree at the end of the walk).
+If exercising alone, focus your attention on how your body is responding to the exercise.
+Keep your eyes focused in narrow areas (on trees at the side walk).

 If exercising in a group, be aware and respectful of everybody’s emotions.